What are Crawlers?

 Should web crawler bots always be allowed to access web properties?

-Allowing web crawler bots to access web properties is a decision that depends on the goals and priorities of website owners.
+Allowing web crawler bots to access web properties depends on the goals and priorities of website owners.
 Here are some factors to consider:

-SEO benefits: Allowing web crawler bots to access web properties can improve a website's visibility in search engine results, leading to more traffic and potential customers.
+SEO benefits: Allowing web crawler bots to access web properties can improve a website's visibility.
+It leads to more traffic and potential customers.

 Security risks: Web crawler bots can also be used by hackers to scrape sensitive data or launch attacks on websites.
-Allowing unchecked access to web properties can increase the risk of such attacks.
+Allowing unchecked access can increase the risk of such attacks.

 Bandwidth and server resources: Web crawler bots consume server resources such as bandwidth, CPU, and memory.
-Allowing too many bots to access a website can slow down the website or even crash the server.
+Allowing too many bots can slow down the website or even crash the server.

-To balance these factors, website owners can use various techniques to control the behavior of web crawler bots.
+To balance these factors, website owners can use various techniques to control the behaviour of web crawler bots.

 Is there a difference between web crawling and web scraping?